setvisible/music-zapper/README.md

 - `Move`

-Each button performs a unique action on the music file currently played.
-The actions are fully customizable (go to `Edit` > `Preferences`).
+Each button does something on the music file currently played.
+The something is fully customisable (go to `Edit` > `Preferences`).

 __For example:__

-You are listening a music file (*.FLAC, *.MP3, *.OGG...), then you click on:
+Play a music file (flac, mp3, ogg...), then click on:

 - `Keep`: lets the music file *as is*, and plays the next music file in the playlist.
 - `Zap`: tags the file as *zapped*, or moves it to a special directory.
-You could listen it another day.
+It could be listened another time.
 - `Move`: moves the file to the trash bin and plays the next file.

 And so on.

-Then, little by little, **MusicZapper** organizes your music files.
+Gradually **MusicZapper** organises the music files.

-It's useful to save gigabytes of space.
+It might be useful to save giga of space.

 ## Development